Marlins vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the Marlins have posted a mark of 3-4.
+- In seven games as the underdog over the last 10 matchups, the Marlins have a record of 3-4.

-- In their previous 10 games with a total, the Marlins and their opponents have combined to exceed the over/under on seven occasions.
+- When it comes to the over/under, the Marlins and their opponents are 6-4-0 in their last 10 games.

-- The last 10 Marlins games have not had a spread set by bookmakers.
+- Oddsmakers have not posted a spread in any of the Marlins' past 10 matchups.

 Marlins Betting Records & Stats